ChromeDevTools/devtools-frontend/docs/get_the_code.md

 If you get errors along the line of `Uncaught TypeError: Cannot read property 'setInspectedTabId'` you probably specified an incorrect path - the path has to be absolute.
 On Mac and Linux, the file url will start with __three__ slashes: `file:///Users/...`.

 **Tip**: You can inspect DevTools with DevTools by undocking DevTools and then opening a second instance of DevTools (see keyboard shortcut above).

+**Tip**: On Windows it is possible the browser will re-attach to an existing session without applying command arguments.
+Make sure that there are no active Chrome sessions running.

 #### Running from remote URL